V For Vendetta (2005) – “People shouldn’t be afraid of their government. The government should be afraid of the people.”

 It’s not subtle and that’s to its credit.
 It makes an impact with a blunt force attack on the way freedoms are taken and how people allow it to happen.
 It makes intellectual connections between actions and ideas and then it illustrates it through the personal drama.
 And it reminds us that for all the fears of terrorism there are ideas behind every action and consequence to the choices made to fight it.
 Flesh dies but ideas live on.

-Moore wrote the novel as a commentary on Thatcher’s England and the film retains the London setting, but it only takes a few key phrases to echo the post-9/11 era and the rhetoric of the current American administration.
+Moore wrote the graphic novel as a commentary on Thatcher’s England and the film retains the London setting, but it only takes a few key phrases to echo the post-9/11 era and the rhetoric of the contemporary American administrations.
 The issues are all the more relevant… and even more ambiguous.
 Stephen Fry, Tim Pigott-Smith, and Sinéad Cusack co-star.
 The Wachowski Siblings script and produce and James McTeigue directs.

 The Blu-ray and two-disc DVD special editions include the featurettes “Freedom!
 Forever!: Making V for Vendetta,” “Designing the Near Future,” “England Prevails: V for Vendetta and the New Wave in Comics,” and “Remember, Remember: Guy Fawkes and the Gunpowder Plot,” a montage set to the end credits song by Cat Powers, and the Saturday Night Live digital short parody of the film with Natalie Portman.